 Design of high performance code for mathematical computing

-Before throwing any effort in code developpment, Archibald try to make use of any specialised library providing high performance implementations for some kernels he is focusing on.
+Before throwing any effort in code developpment, Archibald tries to make use of any specialised library providing high performance implementations for some kernels he is focusing on.

 Overall the design of new code solving the problem should focus on optimizing the following points incrementally.

-- optimizing the use of in-code parallelism: using SIMD instructions, arithmetic units, etc
+- optimizing the use of in-core parallelism: using SIMD instructions, arithmetic units, etc

 - shared memory parallelization: